awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 +  `aurora_fwd_master_idle_timeout`: The number of seconds the primary cluster waits for activity on a connection that's forwarded from a secondary cluster before closing it\.
 If the session remains idle beyond this period, Aurora cancels the session\.

  The following new parameter is a session\-level parameter:
 +  `aurora_replica_read_consistency`: A value that enables write forwarding\.
 For write forwarding to happen, set it in each session\.
-For more details, see [Isolation and Consistency for Write Forwarding](#aurora-global-database-write-forwarding-isolation)\.
+For more details, see [Isolation and consistency for write forwarding](#aurora-global-database-write-forwarding-isolation)\.

    Specifies the level of read consistency\.
 You can specify one of the following values:
   +  `EVENTUAL`
   +  `SESSION`
   +  `GLOBAL`

-   For information about the meaning of the consistency levels, see [Isolation and Consistency for Write Forwarding](#aurora-global-database-write-forwarding-isolation)\.
+   For information about the meaning of the consistency levels, see [Isolation and consistency for write forwarding](#aurora-global-database-write-forwarding-isolation)\.

    The following rules apply to this parameter:
   +  This is a session\-level parameter\.
 The default value is '' \(empty\)\.